A Comprehensive Guide to the U.S. Telehealth Market

 Below are several segments of the U.S. Telehealth Market:

-• Hospital-Based Telehealth Services: These services are offered by healthcare professionals at hospitals and other facilities.
+• Hospital-Based Telehealth Services Platform: These services are offered by healthcare professionals at hospitals and other facilities.

-• Home-Based Telehealth Services: This segment refers to services offered in the comfort of one’s home.
+• Home-Based Telehealth Services Platform: This segment refers to services offered in the comfort of one’s home.

 • Remote Patient Monitoring (RPM): RPM is a telehealth service aimed at helping individuals manage their health from afar.
 This can include monitoring vital signs, providing medication reminders, sending appointment reminders, and more.

-• Virtual Clinics: Virtual clinics provide medical care via teleconferencing platforms like Skype or Zoom.
+• Virtual Doctor Software for Clinics: Virtual clinics provide medical care via teleconferencing platforms like Skype or Zoom.

 • Mobile Health Services: Mobile health services allow users to access health care services on their phones or tablets.
 These services are becoming increasingly popular due to convenience and cost savings for patients.